Scroll to Continue

 Information for Taiwan travel may be found here

-- Trans-pac travelers participating in the Safe Travels program will be randomly selected to take a County administered COVID-19 test upon arrival to Hawaii Island.
-The tests will be administered to approximately 25% of the passengers at all three airports and the cost of the test will be borne by Hawaii County.
-Safe Travels program details here.
+- Trans-pacific travelers to Hawaii Island will be randomly selected to take a County administered COVID-19 test upon arrival to Hawaii Island.
+The tests will be administered to approximately 25% of the trans-pacific passengers arriving at the airports and the cost of the test will be borne by the county.
+Travelers may bypass the post-arrival test by presenting a hard copy, CDC COVID-19 vaccination card showing they have been fully vaccinated and completed the required 14-day post-vaccination waiting period.
+Post-arrival testing will run through May 10 and then the program will come to an end.

-- Inter-county travel between Kauai, Oahu, Maui, and Hawaii Island.
-Travelers will follow similar procedures as the 72-hour pre-travel testing program.
+- Travelers will follow similar procedures as the 72-hour pre-travel testing program for Inter-county travel between Kauai, Oahu, Maui, and Hawaii Island.
 Create a profile and enter your trip on Safe Travels.
-Test results will ONLY be accepted from State of Hawaii: Inter-County Trusted Testing Partners.
+Test results will ONLY be accepted from Inter-County Trusted Testing Partners in the State of Hawaii.

-- City & County of Honolulu - inter-county passengers arriving on Oahu do not need to create a Safe Travels profile.
+- Inter-county passengers arriving on Oahu do not need to create a Safe Travels profile and do not need to take a pre-travel COVID-19 test.

-NOTE: Travelers who are subject to the 10-day traveler quarantine are prohibited from interisland travel while in quarantine.
+- Travelers who are subject to the 10-day traveler quarantine are prohibited from inter-county travel while in quarantine.

 - Give yourself extra time to get through airport security.
 Testing and requirements prior to arrival are noted in the Testing section above.